BjoernT/openstack-ansible-ops/elk_metrics_6x/README.rst

 .. code-block:: bash

+     cd /opt/openstack-ansible-ops
-    source bootstrap-embedded-ansible.sh
+     source bootstrap-embedded-ansible/bootstrap-embedded-ansible.sh

 Deploying | Manually resolving the dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This playbook has external role dependencies.
-If Ansible is not installed with the `bootstrap-ansible.sh` script these dependencies can be resolved with the ``ansible-galaxy`` command and the ``ansible-role-requirements.yml`` file.
+If Ansible is not installed with the ``bootstrap-embedded-ansible.sh`` script these dependencies can be resolved with the ``ansible-galaxy`` command and the ``ansible-role-requirements.yml`` file.

 * Example galaxy execution

 .. code-block:: bash

-    ansible-galaxy install -r ansible-role-requirements.yml
+    ansible-galaxy install -r elk_metrics_6x/ansible-role-requirements.yml

 Once the dependencies are set make sure to set the action plugin path to the